TheInvisibleFoe/PH4103-term-project/report/note/noise.typ

 )

 == Observations
 We observe $1/f$ noise in the data both in datasets with the sync filter turned on and the sync filter turned off.
-Th
+The data with the sync filter turned on shows a clearer $1/f$ dependence after removing the initial datapoints, which are likely affected by low-frequency noise and approximation errors.
+The data with the sync filter turned off also exhibits $1/f$ behavior, but with more scatter.